Strategic Planning: From Reacting to Leading

 "Strategic planning is working on the business, not in it," Libby emphasized.
 "It's hard to go from thinking about high-level strategy on Monday, then being in the weeds Tuesday through Friday, and then trying to lift back up to strategy the next Monday.
 I just can't do it."

 The short timeframe also creates productive pressure.
 "If you're going to be offsite or unavailable to answer emails for two straight days, it forces you to get your stuff together.
-People come prepared because they know this is their window to influence the direction."
+People come prepared because they’ve been forced to delegate to their teams.
+They can fully focus.."

 "You know that feeling when you finish strategic planning and then nothing changes?"
 Libby asked.
-"That happens because most plans don't become part of your regular meeting rhythm."
+"That happens because most plans don't become part of your regular meeting rhythm.
+Page two of the Strategic Plan is the OKR list," Libby explained.
+“They’re not two separate things.
+When you weave the OKRs into meetings that are already happening, the strategic plan naturally gets integrated into the day to day.”

-Weekly leadership team meetings tracked progress through a simple red/yellow/green scorecard
+• Weekly leadership team meetings tracked leading indicators of OKR progress through a simple red/yellow/green scorecard & enabled cross-functional teams to work together to remove barriers that threatened OKRs

 The Secret Sauce

-If there's one thing you should do, it's: Use a clear process with separate meetings for different topics and stick to it.
-Don't try to cover everything in one marathon session.
+If there's one thing you should do, it's: Use a clear process and stick to it.
+Libby like’s Traction but use whatever you like!
+Just stick to it.

 A snapshot of Libby’s daily hikes with her beloved dog.
 Sylvie, in The Slags (a Pittsburgh thing!).
 You can read all about how The Slags are changing and Sylvie’s hijinx as a puppy on Libby’s Substack, Outfoxed.